yudong-0222/realclubwebsite/README.md

 # ASHS.NUTN CSIRC OFFICIAL WEBSITE
-## V0.4.1-BETA.1
-Hello there!
+Hello!
 Welcom to this repo.
 This is the [LINK](https://ashsnutncsirc.vercel.app) to the club page.
 If you want to check the all LINKS about club, [Click Here](https://ashsnutncsric.vercel.app/link)